St. James’ Church was built between 1839 and 1841.

 The Present Church of St James

-This was erected on a new site and consecrated by Dr C T Longley, Bishop of Ripon on 1 February 1842.
+The church was consecrated by Dr C T Longley, Bishop of Ripon on 1 February 1842.
 It consists of chancel (lengthened in 1877) with organ chamber (North) and vestry (South), a spacious nave of one open space with South porch and a Western tower – the latter formerly having large pinnacles which were reduced in 1939.
+One of the stone pinnacles can still be seen in the North Street Garden of Rest, used as part of the tribute to the awards of Wetherby in Bloom.

 The tower arch dates from 1887-8.
 The windows are mostly triple lancet under semi-circular arches but there is a circular window above the porch, the East window of the chancel has an impressive series of five lancets.